tomarrell/ChangeCMS/README.md

 - Allow external image URL's      [ ]
 - Modify images across each page	[ ]

 Long term roadmap includes analytics and data gathering, social media management and a form of ecommerce management implementation.
+I also aim to add in dynamic content hooks so you can make blog-esque posts and gather info from the API.